cbmira01/FeatureRanking/doc/REPORT.md

 feature ranking.
 The datasets are called "wine", "breast", "glass", "german", and "cardio".
 More information about them can be found in CREDITS.md.

-The criteria for dataset selection is that the they should be of a modest size, contain only numeric data (no string or character fields), and have little or no missing data.
+The criteria for dataset selection is that they should be of a modest size, contain only numeric data (no string or character fields), and have little or no missing data.
 Instead of a machine-learning method being selected for use on data, in this project data was selected for the method!

-The datasets were prepared by deleting columns of "key" or "id" information, deleting columns related to target classification, and deleting rows containing missing data.
-This project has a framework (prep_data.py) to select a given dataset, apply row and column deletions, and present it to the feature ranking trial programs.
+The datasets were prepared by deleting columns of "key" or "id" information if present, deleting columns related to target classification, and deleting rows containing missing data.
+The script ./src/prep_data.py is used to select a given dataset, apply row and column deletions, and present it to the feature ranking programs.

-In addition, two very small datasets ("simple" and "example") were prepared by hand to test and debug feature ranking, and to gain confidence in the way Python and OpenCL handled sets of data.
+In addition, two very small datasets ("simple" and "example") were prepared by hand to test and debug feature ranking, and to gain confidence in the way Python and OpenCL handles data.

 ## Some results